wdgstl/ds2002-course/practice/11-datasci-sql/README.md

 ## Set up Gitpod

-1. Install the `mysql` client from the Gitpod terminal:
+1. Install the `mysql` client from the Gitpod terminal and for supporting the `MySQLdb` package:

     ```
     sudo apt install -y mysql-client
+    pip install mysqlclient
     ```

 2. Run the `mysql` command-line client: